How many times have you created a blog post in which you poured your soul just to see it get ignored by everyone?

-- SumoMe: They offer a whole suite of tools for your blog, including heat maps, email subscription boxes, and analytics.
+- SumoMe: They offer a whole suite of marketing tools for your blog, including heat maps, email subscription boxes, and analytics.
 Because of this, they are my preferred plugin.

 - Easy Social Share Buttons For WordPress: A feature-packed plugin that gives you access to a wide range of placement options and visual designs.

 - Shareaholic: Another great plugin that gives you a lot of customizations and options to edit your buttons.